kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 </center>
 <p style="text-align:justify">I would like to show an example of manually annotating datasets with a Indoor Scene Recognition dataset and also illustrate some interesting things I came across while reannotating it.
 The dataset consists of around only 5000 images of 67 different classes [2]</p>

 <p style="text-align:justify">Let us annotate the class bar.Think of what features could possibly define bar:bar stoll ,drinks,low lit,wooden furniture,people and some food.
 Offcourse not just these individual attributes but in the context and depending on the class all or possible some features could exist.
-Let us collect some images or ensure we have a dataset with these features on which a model could be trained on.
-Here are some examples which agree upon the definition.
+Let us look at a few samples image and decide how to eliminate or keep them based on selected criteria.Here are some examples which agree upon the definition.

 <center>
 <div>